mhtanim2/Study_Notes/Database and SQL/Acid Principles/README.md

 ## 2.1.
 Atomicity

 ### What
-- Atomicity ensures that a transaction is treated as a single, indivisible unit.
+- Atomicity ensures that all the <ins>query is treated as a single</ins>, <b>indivisible unit</b>.
 Either all operations succeed, or none do.

 ### Why
 - Prevents partial updates to the database, which could lead to data corruption or inconsistency.
+- After we restarted the machine the first account has been debited but the other account has not been credited.
+- This is really bad as we just lost data, and the information is inconsistent
+- An atomic transaction is a transaction that will rollback all queries if one or more queries failed.
+- The database should clean this up after restart
 ### How

 ```sql